Introduction

 - Organizing Practicum 4 through ongoing communication with teachers and methodologists improves the quality of scenarios: cyclical feedback allows for the clarification of the educational task, criteria, roles, and interaction regulations;

-- Scenario-building a lesson fragment in the form of collaborative problem-solving requires practical mastery of the following research methods:
+- Scenario-based presentation of a lesson fragment in the form of a joint solution to a learning problem requires practical mastery of the following research methods:

-- logical-subject analysis of the educational content on which the lesson is based, with the goal of identifying gaps and contradictions that should become the basis for the future task;
+- logical-subject analysis of the educational content on which the lesson is based, with the goal of identifying gaps and contradictions that should become the basis for the future problem;

 - logical-psychological analysis of the activity, the organization of which can enable students to discover the sought-after contradiction;

-- Based on the results of the lesson segment, the master's degree student receives feedback in the form of a discussion with the teacher and methodologists, as well as the results of the students' group work.
-This allows for a reflective analysis of their work and an assessment of its success.
-The main criterion here is the students' engagement in the collaborative search for a solution and progress in mastering the educational content.
+- Based on the results of the lesson segment, the master's degree student receives feedback in the form of a discussion with the teacher and methodologists, as well as the results of the children group work.
+This allows the master's degree students to conduct a reflective analysis of their work and evaluate its success.
+The main criterion here is the students' engagement in the joint search for a solution and progress in mastering the educational content.

-- Master's degree students' immersion in the educational environment of the RO school through specially organized research activities ensures not only a deeper understanding of theoretical concepts but also the development of the competencies necessary for solving practical developmental learning problems based on the design and simulation of collaborative forms of educational activity.
+- Master's degree students' immersion in the educational environment of the DL school through specially organized research activity ensures not only a deeper understanding of theoretical concepts but also the development of the competencies necessary for solving practical developmental learning problems based on the design and simulation of collaborative forms of learning activity.